bhrtsnegi/bhrtsnegi.github.io/README.md

 Hi, I'm Bharat Negi, a upcoming SDE passionate about Software Engineering.
 This portfolio showcases my projects, skills, and experiences.

-Thanks for visiting my portfolio!
-Feel free to reach out for collaboration or questions.
+Thanks for visiting my portfolio.